Non-Negative Matrix Factorization for 2D-XAS Images of Lithium Ion Batteries: Materials and Methods

 where $||X||_2$ denotes the Frobenius norm.

-We seek to minimize the objective function defined in Eq.
-(4) by imposing column orthogonality on $\bm{W}$ and using an algorithm based on the hierarchical alternating least squares (HALS) algorithm for ONMF proposed by Kimura et al. \cite{RN1486}.
-We summarize this ONMF algorithm below.
+We seek to minimize the objective function (4) subject to column orthogonality on $\boldsymbol{W}$ by using the hierarchical alternating least squares (HALS) algorithm for the ONMF proposed by Kimura et al. \cite{RN1486}.
+We summarize the HALS algorithm for one-sided ONMF below.

 The HALS algorithm minimizes the objective function defined in Eq.
-(4) alternatively with respect to each pair of column vector $\bm{w}_k$ and row vector $\bm{h}_k$ in $\bm{W}$ and $\bm{H}$ while keeping the other vectors fixed \cite{RN1484}.
-Each alternating minimization with respect to $\bm{w}_k$ and $\bm{h}_k$ can be equivalently formulated as a minimization of the following objective function,
+(4) alternately with respect to each of the column vectors $\boldsymbol{w}_k$ and $\boldsymbol{h}_k$ in $\boldsymbol{W}$ and $\boldsymbol{H}$ while keeping the other vectors fixed \cite{RN1484}.
+Each alternating minimization with respect to $\boldsymbol{w}_k$ and $\boldsymbol{h}_k$ can be equivalently formulated as a minimization of the following objective function,

-where $\bm{X}^{(k)}$ denotes the residual between the data $\bm{X}$ and the factorization result excluding the $k$-th factor $\bm{w}_k \bm{h}^T_k$.
+where $\boldsymbol{X}^{(k)}$ denotes the residual between the data $\boldsymbol{X}$ and the factorization result excluding the $k$-th factor $\boldsymbol{w}_k \boldsymbol{h}^T_k$.

 Kimura et al. formulated an optimization problem that minimizes $J_k$ subject to the following constraint for imposing column orthogonality on one side's nonnegative factor matrix \cite{RN1486}: